 The Forest Protocol (FP) provides guidance for the development of forest carbon projects.
 The FP addresses eligibility and accounting requirements for the calculation of emissions removals and reductions associated with reforestation, improved forest management, and avoided conversion projects.

-|Protocol Version and Link to Further Information||Adoption Date||Notes|
+|Protocol Version and Link to Further Information||Adoption Date||Notes and Supporting Documents|

-|Version 3.3||November 15, 2012||Available for project submission|
+|Version 3.3||November 15, 2012||No longer available for project submission.|

 |Version 3.2||August 31, 2010||No longer available for project submission.

-|Version 3.1||October 22, 2009||No longer available for project submission|
+|Version 3.1||October 22, 2009||No longer available for project submission.

-Protocol Companion Documents and Tools
+Protocol Supporting Documents